 After assessing the situation, Water is Basic determined that the borehole was broken due to a rusted GI pipe.
 The overall repair took less than an hour.

-The borehole serves seven hundred pupils and hundreds of community members, school administration and educators.
+The borehole serves seven hundred pupils and hundreds of community members, school administrators, and educators.

 Because of the conflict in South Sudan, families have enough to worry about as they seek and hope for peace and security where they live.
 With the restoration of Marakonye Primary School well and the Community well, the threat of waterborne disease is one less worry that the people of Marakonye have to struggle with.